ImageMagick/Usage-Markdown/quantize/index.md

 As you can see it has exactly the same problem.
 A single pixel change causing an almost complete change in the dither pattern for the areas of the image processed after that pixel.
 That is from that row downward.

 For a single image the resulting pattern of the dithered colors is unimportant.
 The average color of the pattern should give the image the appropriate color for that area of the image.
-But when you have an animation in which one image is followed by other very simular images, with large areas of constant color, the changing dither pattern becomes highly noticeable and irritating as a low level background 'noise'.
+But when you have an animation in which one image is followed by other very similar images, with large areas of constant color, the changing dither pattern becomes highly noticeable and irritating as a low level background 'noise'.

 For example, here I generate a 3 image animation of the same dithered color but with a single pixel change in each frame.
 I also magnify a central region so you can see this changing pattern more clearly.